Knowledge base

 To transfer a product:

-- Click the Transfer Products button:
+- Click on the button Transfer products:

-- Select the product(s) to move.
+- Check the product(s) to be moved.

-- Click the Transfer button.
+- Click on the button Transfer.

 - Copy the transfer link.